aaronbloomfield/nws/hws/dnsspoof/index.md

 Previously our spoof on *gateway* listed to eth0, which is the green link in the image above.
 We are now going to listen to eth2, which is the blue link in the image above.

 You are going to copy your program from the previous section (`dns_spoof.py`) to `dns_poison.py`, and modify that program to perform DNS cache poisoning.
 The only change is to change the interface.
-Previously we spoofed a packet on eth1, which is how *gateway* communicates with *outer1*.
-Now we are going to spoof a packet on *eth0*, as that is how a DNS response from the Internet comes back to the DNS server on *gateway*.
+Previously we spoofed a packet on eth0, which is how *gateway* communicates with *inner*.
+Now we are going to spoof a packet on *eth2*, as that is how a DNS response from the Internet comes back to the DNS server on *gateway*.

 #### DNS Cache